prabinzz/nepali-wordlist/README.md

 ## Files
  * __nepali-name-suffix-8+.txt.gz:__
   `Nepali names passwords with numbered suffix.
-Contains 80,00,000 words with up to 3 number suffixa.`
+Contains 80,00,000 words with up to 3 number suffixa.
+Level 9 compression used to compress.
+Original size is  around 50 MB. `
  * __nepali-name.txt:__
   `8000+ nepali names which might be helpful to create your own wordlist or in some other projects.`
  * __wlist.py:__